niikoo/localstorage-logger/README.md

 # ng-alogy

-[^alogy, alogia; In medicine: An inabillity to speak]: alogy. (n.d.) -Ologies &amp; -Isms.
+[^**alogy, alogia; In medicine: An inabillity to speak**]: alogy. (n.d.) -Ologies &amp; -Isms.
 (2008).
 Retrieved August 4 2017 from http://www.thefreedictionary.com/alogy

-If you, in fact, can not talk - then you 'have' to write!
+If you, in fact, can not speak - then you 'have' to write!

 **Logging is for you!**